MotorolaMobilityLLC/bootrom-tools/README.md

 The flags differing from Example 1 can be understood as follows:

 * `--elf`: Specifies the filename in which an ELF executable can be found.

+## Example 4: packaging a [nuttx](https://github.com/projectara/nuttx) FFFF and
+a [bootrom](https://github.com/projectara/bootrom) into a "dual image" for ES2 hardware

+In this example, we hack the FFFF specification to package a [bootrom](https://github.com/projectara/bootrom) *alongside* our FFFF image, in the early portion of the binary.
+This works only because the FFFF specification expects to see the first FFFF header element at address 0 in the flashrom.
+If we instead place the [bootrom](https://github.com/projectara/bootrom) there, the FFFF loader will just assume the first FFFF header was corrupted and search for the "second" FFFF header in progressively higher addresses in flashrom.
+It will then find the actual *first* FFFF header of our image (`~/nuttx-es2-debug-apbridge.ffff` in this example), and load in accordance with that header.

+This basically **only** exists for testing purposes, and should **never** be done in any kind of production environment, as it subverts the spirit of FFFF generation numbering.
+Unfortunately, this inevitably means someone will try it :-).  *C'est la vie.*

+    ./create-dual-image --ffff ~/nuttx-es2-debug-apbridgea.ffff \
+    --bootrom ~/bootrom/build/bootrom.bin \
+    --out ~/es2-apbridgea-dual

+The flags can be understood as follows:

+* `--ffff`: Specifies the filename of the FFFF image to corrupt.
+* `--bootrom`: Specifies the filename of the raw [bootrom](https://github.com/projectara/bootrom) to insert into the low addresses of the image.
+* `--out`: Specifies the filename into which the output hack-image should be written for testing purposes.